sipcapture/paStash/Readme.markdown

 Moreover it's written in NodeJS, which is a perfect language for programs with many IO.

-paStash and node-logstash configuration is compatible with logstash.
-You can replace a node-logstash node by a paStash one in most cases.
+paStash configuration is compatible with logstash.
+You can replace a logstash node by a paStash one in most cases.
 The data are formatted in the same way to be compatible with logstash UIs.

 How does it work ?
 ===

 The architecture is identical to logstash architecture.
-You have to instanciates plugins with the node-logstash core.
+You have to instanciates plugins with the paStash core.
 There are three type of modules:

-* [inputs plugins](#inputs): where datas come into node-logstash.
+* [inputs plugins](#inputs): where datas come into paStash.
 Examples: file, zeromq transport layer
-* [filter plugins](#filters): extract fields from logs, like timestamps.
+* [filter plugins](#filters): extract and manipulate fields from logs, like timestamps.
 Example: regex plugin
-* [outputs plugins](#outputs): where datas leave from node-logstash: Examples: ElasticSearch , zeromq transport layer.
+* [outputs plugins](#outputs): where datas leave from paStash: Examples: ElasticSearch , zeromq transport layer.

-A typical node-logstash deployement contains agents to crawl logs and a log server.
+A typical paStash deployement contains agents to crawl logs and a log server.

-On agent, node-logstash is configured whith inputs plugins to get logs from your software stack, and one output plugin to send logs to log server (eg. zeromq output plugin).
+On agent, paStash is configured whith inputs plugins to get logs from your software stack, and one output plugin to send logs to log server (eg. zeromq output plugin).

 On log server, logs come trough a zeromq input plugin, are processed (fields and timestamps extraction), and send to ElasticSearch.